 OVERVIEW

-The McKim Building is one of Boston’s preeminent, historical landmarks and is widely regarded as one of three major architectural masterpieces in the City of Boston.
-The McKim Building and was in need of extensive exterior roof reconstruction and significant courtyard renovations to restore it to its original design.
+The McKim Building is one of Boston's preeminent historical landmarks and is widely regarded as one of three major architectural masterpieces in the City of Boston (Trinity Church and the State House being the other two).
 W.T.
-Rich Company was hand-picked by the City of Boston to bid on the Boston Public Library McKim Building renovation project and, based on a competitive, lump sum bidding process was awarded the contract.
+Rich Company was one of three general contractors hand-picked by the City of Boston to bid on the Boston Public Library's McKim Building renovation project.
+We were awarded the contract for this project based on a competitive, lump sum bidding process.
+The project consisted of extensive exterior roof reconstruction as well as significant courtyard renovations.
+The library was fully operational throughout the construction period.

-Extensive roof restoration included the rebuilding of the existing concrete and copper clad gutter and drainage system at the cornice of the building, along with the full restoration of the terracotta tile roof, the copper cheneau, granite cornice work, brick chimneys and copper crestings
+The roof of the McKim Building was also extensively repaired.
+This work included the rebuilding of the existing concrete and copper clad gutter and drainage system at the cornice of the building, along with the full restoration of the terracotta tile roof, the copper cheneau, granite cornice work, brick chimneys and copper crestings.
+In addition, the existing skylights were restored and new skylights were added.
+Intensive attention to detail was invested to ensure that restored elements retained and replicated the look, feel and character of the original historical features of the building.

 Location: Boston, MA